xyproto/permissionsql/README.md

 There were a feature request for [permissions2](https://github.com/xyproto/permissions2) for adding MySQL support.

 At first I tried combining the code for Redis database access and SQL database access in the [simpleredis](https://github.com/xyproto/simpleredis) package.
-I tried interfaces and all sorts of trickery and refactoring, but the result was insatisfactory, because Redis and SQL databases are too different.
+I tried interfaces and all sorts of trickery and refactoring, but the result was unsatisfactory, because Redis and SQL databases are so different.
 However, creating a MariaDB/MySQL version of [simpleredis](https://github.com/xyproto/simpleredis) called [db](https://github.com/xyproto/db) worked out nicely.
-The [db](https://github.com/xyproto/db) package tries to address the shortcomings of handling UTF-8 strings in MariaDB/MySQL and provide the same functions and behavior as [simpleredis](https://github.com/xyproto/simpleredis), but not necessarily with the same performance.
+The [db](https://github.com/xyproto/db) package tries to address the shortcomings of handling UTF-8 strings in MariaDB/MySQL and provide the same functions and behavior as [simpleredis](https://github.com/xyproto/simpleredis), but not with the same performance characteristics.

 I recommend using Redis and [permissions2](https://github.com/xyproto/permissions2) instead of this package, if possible.

-For the record, I prefer PostgreSQL over MariaDB/MySQL.
+(For the record, I prefer PostgreSQL over MariaDB/MySQL).

 Features and limitations